dvmestos/BoltFN_Linux/README.md

 # BoltFN_IsSigma
-THIS IS NOT AFFILIATED WITH BOLTFN DEVS, ITS JUST A REMAKE FOR LINUX/TERMUX (remake by gyew)
+THIS IS NOT AFFILIATED WITH BOLTFN DEVS, ITS JUST A REMAKE FOR LINUX/TERMUX (remake by gyewtools)

 The boltfn checker is in message.py